Vegepod Raised Garden Beds

-- basil (Ocimum basilicum, Ocimum citriodorum, Ocimum basilicum var. thysiflora)
+- Basil (Ocimum basilicum, Ocimum citriodorum, Ocimum basilicum var. thysiflora)

-- beetroot (Beta vulgaris)
+- Beetroot (Beta vulgaris)

-- nok choy (Brassica rapa subsp. chinensis)
+- Bok choy (Brassica rapa subsp. chinensis)

-- broad beans, also known as faba or fava beans (Vicia faba)
+- Broad beans, also known as faba or fava beans (Vicia faba)

 - Calendula officinalis (edible flower used in skin creams and lotions)

 - Paris market round or ball carrots (Daucus carota)